particle-iot/docs/src/content/reference/device-os/firmware.md

 |SPI.usingInterrupt|NB: this function is included to allow libraries to compile, but is implemented as a empty function.|10800|0.6.2|
 |LED_BUILTIN|defines the pin that corresponds to the built-in LED|10800|0.6.2|

-### Adding Arduino Symbols to Applications and Libraries
+### Adding Arduino symbols to applications and libraries

 The Arduino SDK has a release cycle that is independent from Particle firmware.
 When a new Arduino SDK is released, the new APIs introduced will not be available in the Particle firmware until the next Particle firmware release at